 - Training and mentoring opportunities encouraging participation of students, postdoctoral researchers, and co-investigators from diverse backgrounds.

 - Transdisciplinary collaborations that require unique expertise and/or solicit diverse perspectives to address research questions.

 - Inclusion of community-based partners to ensure alignment of research goals and activities with community values.

-In support of these values, with the PEDP, The BRAIN Initiative® encourages the research community to broadly consider how diverse perspectives advance the proposed specific aims and are integral to equity and inclusion in the science they perform.
+In support of these values, with the Plan for Enhancing Diverse Perspectives (PEDP), the BRAIN Initiative encourages the research community to broadly consider how diverse perspectives advance the proposed specific aims and are integral to equity and inclusion in the science they perform.
 Through these collective efforts, we can bring about the culture change necessary to address the inequities and systemic biases in biomedical research, and advance scientific innovation and excellence through the inclusion of all voices.

-See these related resources for information about diversity and inclusion efforts at The BRAIN Initiative® and around NIH:
+See these related resources for information about diversity, inclusion, and accessibility efforts at the BRAIN Initiative and around NIH:

 - BRAIN Initiative Funding Opportunities